 - Tired of Fruitless Searching?
 Now You Can Order a Personalized ‘Share a Coke With…’ Bottle

 - 10 Fruits to Add to Your Water That Will Totally Benefit Your Body

 It's easy to jump on the "down with big soda" train, seeing as more and more evidence links Coca-Cola, Pepsi, and their thousands upon thousands of products with obesity, aggression, and health problems galore.
 But did you know that back in the day, soda's leading lady, Coca-Cola, was in fact produced, and marketed, as a health tonic?

 Because we obviously can't get enough of soda, we took a trip down memory lane to discover just how America's sugary drink of choice came to be.
-Coca-Cola, which was first served in 1866, today has more than 40 percent of the market share of sodas.
+Coca-Cola, which was first served in 1886 (as a fountain syrup; it was first bottled in 1891), today has more than 40 percent of the market share of sodas.
 But the drink has a long, twisting road as to how it came to be.

 We learned more than we ever thought we could about Coca-Cola's reign over the world; click here to find 10 Coca-Cola facts you didn't know before.